libresh/libre.sh/README.md

 ## IndieHosters

 This repository contains the configuration and scripts we use to control our servers.
-It can run inside Vagrant or
+It can run inside Vagrant or [deploy to a server](doc/getting-started-as-a-hoster.md)
-[deploy to a server](doc/getting-started-as-a-hoster.md) (FIXME: update those instructions to prescribe less folder structure, explain static https+smtp hosting, and check if they currently work).

 ## Prerequisites to running this code with Vagrant:
 - [vagrant](http://www.vagrantup.com/)